-CAUTION: Using a heat welding tip with a narrow throat is critical to concentrate the heat into the groove and not on the edge of the flooring where it can cause distortions and or a shiny edge.
-The narrow throat also facilitates good melting of the weld rod and fusion between the weld rod and sheet flooring making a strong seam.
+CAUTION: Using a heat welding tip with a narrow throat is critical to concentrate the heat into the groove and not on the edge of the flooring where it can cause distortions and/or a shiny edge.
+The narrow throat also facilitates good melting of the weld rod and fusion between the weld rod and sheet flooring, thereby providing a strong seam.
 Failure to achieve 100% fusion during heat welding causes a weak weld that can fail over time resulting in seam splitting and gapping.
-Distorted or shiny edges and split or gapped seam conditions are installer induced and not covered under the product warranty.
+Distorted or shiny edges and split or gapped seam conditions are installer induced and not covered by the Teknoflor^{} Naturescapes HPDTM Warranty.
 Properly use the correct tools to prevent unintended installation damage to the flooring.